 Part-2: Apache Spark

 In this benchmark, we ran Apache Spark 2.3 as available on the Qubole platform.
 All queries are submitted serially to a single Spark application (provisioned via YARN).
 The approach here is the same as in the first part.
-The results for our experiments are tabulated below:
+The results of our experiments are tabulated below:

 EBS = 100GB